 - Have a strong mission statement

 Put simply, it’s when young people engage in the decisions and actions made around their own mental health.
 That includes the services they access, the issues they face and the various organisations they’ll come into contact with at both a local and national level.

-There are currently lots of words used about participation in young people’s mental health, so we've worked with YoungMinds Activists o come up with a way of describing what we mean.
+There are currently lots of words used about participation in young people’s mental health, so we've worked with YoungMinds Activists to come up with a way of describing what we mean.
 We'll also be developing this definition further during the programme.

-Why is participation so important?
+Why is Participation so important?